Protection of Human Rights in Europe

 * solve a fictional case concerning human rights issues addressed during this course;

-* answer an essay question reflecting on (elements of) the ECtHR case law and/or pertinent human rights issues in the Council of Europe, while showing critical thinking.
+* answer an essay question reflecting on (elements of) the ECtHR case law and/or pertinent human rights issues in Europe today, while showing critical thinking.

 The timetable of this course can be found in uSis.